emmajanedrews/base-template/_posts/2017-08-28-how-is-financing-for-a-condo-different.md

 Even if you are paying cash, it is critical that you **pay attention to the HOA and financing documents**.
 Your Realtor should give you all of these items for you to review.

-To know more about condo financing,* [**check out this article**](https://www.homebridge.com/2017/07/11/what-you-want-to-know-about-florida-condo-financing/)* by Brian McMahon, a mortgage loan originator with Homebridge Financial Services.&nbsp;
+To know more about condo financing,&nbsp;*[**check out this article**](https://www.homebridge.com/2017/07/11/what-you-want-to-know-about-florida-condo-financing/)*&nbsp;by Brian McMahon, a mortgage loan originator with Homebridge Financial Services.&nbsp;

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.